KiFilterFiberContext/GD-Editor-Leak/README.md

 # Geometry Dash 2.2 Leak Editor
 This repository contains reverse engineered structures and reimplemented editor code needed for my restoration of the editor in the 2019 Geometry Dash 2.2 leaks

+## Features
+- At its current state, the reverse engineered structures are not fully documented.
+They only contain the __BARE MINIMUM__ for the editor to function and **do not** contain more recent additions or structures since then.
+Do not expect it to be stable as the leaks are incomplete and contain missing implementation details leading to frequent crashes without further modifications.
+- It also contains relevant code for supporting software breakpoints on ARM processors to allow inspecting of register contents and individual instruction traps (hooks)
+-
 ### Disclaimer
 - The code has not been touched in a while and is outdated compared to recent additions in previous months
 - I am not the owner of Geometry Dash nor am I affiliated with RobTop Games.
 RobTop has publicly acknowledged the existence of the restoration and any action taken by him will be respected following publication.